hl7au/au-fhir-core/input/pagecontent/must-support.md

 A resource may support two elements that are used to indicate a reason, e.g. `Encounter.reasonCode` and `Encounter.reasonReference` in the profile [AU Core Encounter](StructureDefinition-au-core-encounter.html).
 Where both elements are optional and flagged with Must Support in a profile they **SHALL** be treated as a choice of data types:
 - A sending system **SHALL** be capable of populating at least one choice, and **SHOULD** be capable of populating every choice for which the sending system might possess data
-- A receiving system **SHALL** be capable of meaningfully processing all choices (since the receiver cannot anticipate which element might be populated)
+- A requesting system **SHALL** be capable of meaningfully processing all choices (since the receiver cannot anticipate which element might be populated)
 - A persisting system **SHALL** be capable of persisting all choices (since the persister cannot anticipate which element might be populated)